sobaba-12/sim_and_scat/_build/molecular_dynamics/intro.md

 The particle positions are usually either taken from some library of structures (e.g. the [protein data bank](http://www.rcsb.org) if you are simulating proteins) or based on some knowledge of the system (e.g. CaF<sub>2</sub> is well known to have a face-centred cubic structure).
 For complex, multicomponent systems, software such as Packmol [[1](#References)] may be used to build up the structure from its constituent parts.
 The importance of this initial structure **cannot be overstated**.
-For example if the initial structure is uinrepresentative of the equilibrium structure, it may take a very long time before the equilibrium structure is obtained, possibly much longer than can be reasonably simulated.
+For example if the initial structure is unrepresentative of the equilibrium structure, it may take a very long time before the equilibrium structure is obtained, possibly much longer than can be reasonably simulated.

 The particle velocities are more general, as the total kinetic energy, $E_K$ of the system (and therefore the particle velocities) are dependent on the temperature of the simulation, $T$.